$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Introduction

 \section{Introduction}

-Neutron Stars (NSs) are generally assumed to be composed of cold and $\beta$ stable matter.
-The macroscopic structure of an NS is intricately related to its Equation of State (EOS): a relation between pressure and energy density.
-The EOS is highly uncertain because of intrinsic uncertainty in the nuclear physics properties, i.e., the so-called nuclear saturation properties ~\citep{Glendenning,Schaffner-Bielich_2020,Lattimer_Prakash_2004science,Lattimer_2012annurev-nucl,Haensel_Potekhin_2007,Rezzolla_Pizzochero_2018,Baym_Hatsuda_2018rpp,Burgio_Schulze_2021ppnp}.
-Further, at high densities chemical potentials of nucleons can reach large enough values to trigger appearance of non-nucleonic degrees of freedom (d. o. f.) such as hyperons, meson condensates, delta baryons, deconfined quarks etc. The appearance of any non-nucleonic d. o. f. softens the nuclear EOS and, in turn, reduces the maximum mass supported by that particular EOS, giving rise to the {\it hyperon puzzle}~\citep{Chatterjee_Issac_epja2016,Vidana_2018rspa}.
-However, possible solutions to the problem can be achieved via sufficiently repulsive hyperon-nucleon and hyperon-hyperon interactions, which in turn provide information regarding the hyperonic EOS (hereafter denoted by NY) and hypernuclear potentials.
-Similarly, the uncertainty of the delta baryon potential manifests itself in the EOS including delta baryons~\citep{Raduta_2022epja}. \\
+The matter in mature neutron stars (NSs) is well described as cold (that is at temperatures well below the Fermi temperature) and in $\beta$ equilibrium under the condition of charge neutrality.
+The thermodynamic condition for such a system is described by the microscopic Equation of State (EOS), which is a relation among thermodynamic variables of the system.
+The pressure-energy density relation provides information about macroscopic structure of NSs through the Tolman-Oppenheimer-Volkoff (TOV) equation.
+The EOS is highly uncertain because of intrinsic uncertainty in the nuclear physics properties, i.e., the so-called nuclear saturation properties ~\citep{Glendenning,Schaffner-Bielich_2020,Lattimer_Prakash_2004science,Lattimer_2012annurev-nucl,Haensel_Potekhin_2007,Baym_Hatsuda_2018rpp,Burgio_Schulze_2021ppnp,Burgio_Fantina_2018assl,Blaschke_Chamel_2018assl}.
+Further at higher density neutron chemical potential becomes large enough to allow for appearance of non-nucleonic degrees of freedom (d. o. f.) such as hyperons, meson condensates, delta baryons, deconfined quarks etc. The difficulty in reconciling the softening of EOS due to hyperons with observation of NS with masses around $2M_{\odot}$~\citep{Demorest_Pennucci_2010nature,Antoniadis_2013science} gave rise to the so called hyperon puzzle~\citep{Lonardoni_2015}.
+However, possible solutions to the problem can be achieved via sufficiently repulsive hyperon-nucleon and hyperon-hyperon interactions, which in turn provide information regarding the hyperonic EOS (hereafter denoted by NY) and hypernuclear potentials (e.g. see discussions in~~\citep{Chatterjee_Vidana_epja2016,Bombaci_2017,Oertel_Hempel_2017revmodphys,Logoteta_2021,Vidana_2022} and references therein). \\